 Fortier has also served on committees such as the Michigan Vision Services Severity Rating Scale Plus and Minnesota Braille Skills Inventory.
 She is proud to have mentored four paraprofessionals as they worked to become either TCVIs or COMS.

 Ann McKay-Bacon, M.Ed.

 Ann McKay-Bacon is a retired TCVI from Macomb Intermediate School District with more than 44 years in the field.
-Ann has degrees from Michigan State University, Wayne State University, and Marygrove College in the areas of Visual Impairment and Emotionally Impaired, with Early Childhood Development certification.
-She is currently continuing an educational journey at Western Michigan University.
+She has degrees from Michigan State University, Wayne State University, and Marygrove College in the areas of Visual Impairment and Emotionally Impaired, with Early Childhood Development certification.
+McKay-Bacon is currently continuing an educational journey at Western Michigan University.

 McKay-Bacon has been part of of MDE-LIO’s technology team for more than 18 years as a trainer, evaluator, and co-author on the Michigan Assistive Technology Guidelines for Teachers of Students Who Are Blind or Visually Impaired, as well as MDE-LIO’s Assistive Apps section.
 She has presented at MAER, the Council for Exceptional Children, and Association for Education and Rehabilitation of the Blind and Visually Impaired (AER) conferences.
 She received the MAER David and JoAnn Lifetime Achievement Award in 2019.